-Wood pegs used as fasteners in connections shall be fabricated from clear, straight-grain, hardwood stock such that the resulting peg has a slope of grain not greater than 1:15.
-The ovendry specific gravity of the peg shall not be less than that of the species or species group of the timber used in the connection, as assigned in the NDS®, but in no case shall the oven-dry specific gravity of the peg stock be less than 0.57.
-For the purposes of calculation in the provisions of this Standard, the specific gravity of the peg stock shall not be taken as greater than 0.73.
+The oven-dry specific gravity of the peg shall not be less than that of the species or species group of the timber used in the connection, as assigned in the NDS[®], but in no case shall the oven-dry specific gravity of the peg stock be less than 0.50.
+For the purposes of calculation in the provisions of this Standard, the specific gravity of the peg stock shall not be taken as greater than 0.86.